bstellaceleste/OoH/README.md

 The first thing is to load the OoH kernel module:

 `su (password: toto)`
-> You should be in root mode -do not use sudo-
+> You should log in as superuser -!! do not use sudo-
 ```
 cd /mnt/tmp/linux-4.15-rc7/vtf-uio_vS0
 make